-This course introduces students to the theoretical foundations, basic analytical perspectives and emerging themes within the field of language and communication research.
-It is designed for students who already have solid foundations in linguistics and communication studies, as well as students who are new to the field.
-We focus on contemporary key issues to provide a state-of-the-art overview of some of the social, cultural and political dimensions in language and communication research.
-It is of utmost importance that students push themselves to develop a critical, reflexive and sincere perspective on language and communication research.
-Students are expected to engage in independent research about topics that are of relevant to them, their communities and their future careers as critical global citizens who are able to advance social justice.
+This course introduces students to core research areas within the field of language and communication, with a focus on theories, approaches and applications drawn from sociolinguistics.
+It is designed for students who already have solid foundations in sociolinguistics and communication studies, as well as for students who are new to the field.
+We focus on foundational concepts as well as contemporary key issues to provide a state-of-the-art overview of some of the social, cultural and political dimensions in language and communication research.
+Students are expected to engage in discussions and independent research about topics that are of relevance to them and their own communities.

 This is a reading-heavy course.
 Students are expected to complete a minimum of 80 hours of independent reading over the semester.
-We meet on Monday evenings for two-hour lectures, immediately followed/preceded by one-hour tutorials.
+We meet on Monday evenings for 1.5-hour lectures, immediately followed by one-hour tutorials.
 The lectures provide detailed overviews of relevant topics in language and communication research, but they do not substitute the readings.
-In the tutorials students will be given opportunities to engage with the materials through in-class discussion, presentations and group work and thereby apply their knowledge and understanding of the concepts, theories and approaches we discuss in this course.
+In the tutorials students will be given opportunities to engage with the materials through in-class discussions, presentations and group work and thereby apply their knowledge and understanding of the concepts, theories and approaches we discuss in this course.

 At the end of the course, students will be able to:

-1. demonstrate a deep understanding of key issues in the field of language and communication
+- Describe and compare key issues and methodologies in the field of language and communication

 - Tutorial contribution and participation.
 CLO 1, 2, 3 10%

 - Data collection and research method plan.
 CLO 1, 2, 4 10%

 - Reader responses.
 CLO 2, 3 20%